 So, I find myself paraphrasing Admiral Farragut’s order: “Damn the emotions!
 Full speed ahead!”

 And most days, I’m successful—with prayer, persistence and Prozac—in navigating the emotional mines floating in my life.
 I can’t deny them, but I also refuse to deify them.
 They are not my God, but bio-chemicals, sub-conscious reactions or, perhaps, the pizza I ate before bed.

 Full speed ahead!

 Copyright © 2011 James N. Watkins

 1. Do not deny depression.
 If you have symptoms lasting more than two weeks, see your family doctor.
 I’ve certainly been helped by anti-depressants, but it took trying five or six different meds before I found one with maximum benefits and minimum side effects.

 2. I’m not talking about physical ailments that do prevent us from doing those things we wish to do or must do.
 Right now (July 2011), I must have picked up a nasty bug on my Denver flight.
 I’m getting some work done propped up in the recliner with my laptop, but after about two hours, I’m completely depleted and it’s back to bed.

-So, if you’re physically incapacitated, I can so relate to that.
-And if emotions are causing incapacitation, I trust you find the help needed and with Admiral Farragut, defiantly shout, “Damn the emotions!
+3. And if emotions are causing incapacitation, I trust you find the help needed and with Admiral Farragut, defiantly shout, “Damn the emotions!
 Full speed ahead!”
 Either way, you’re in my prayers!